KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -  `tab` a table containing numeric and non numerical data
 -  `symCols` is a list of columns as symbols to apply encoding to, setting as `::` will encode all symbol columns

-returns a dictionary containing mapping information (`modelInfo`) and a projection of the prediction function to be applied to new data (`predict`)
+returns a dictionary containing mapping information (`modelInfo`) and a projection of the transformation function to be applied to new data (`transform`)

 ???
 "Dictionary return"
 	The mapping values are contained within `modelInfo`.
 These values map the distinct symbol values found within each column